-Norges Bank Investment management's claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
-Norges Bank Investment management's has been independently verified for the periods 31 December 1997 through 31 December 2014.
+Norges Bank Investment Management claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
+Norges Bank Investment Management has been independently verified for the periods 31 December 1997 through 31 December 2015.
 The verification reports are available upon request.